The Meeker Vineyard

-Charles and Molly Meeker bought their first vineyard in Sonoma County's Dry Creek Valley in 1977, and thereafter, in 1984, established their winery -- The Meeker Vineyard -- with Charlie as the winemaker.
+Charles and Molly Meeker bought their first vineyard at the end of West Dry Creek Road in Sonoma County's Dry Creek Valley in 1977.
+In 1984, Charlie and Molly established their winery -- The Meeker Vineyard -- with Charlie as the winemaker.
 In its early years, the winery specialized in Zinfandel, Cabernet Sauvignon, and Chardonnay.

 The winery's first red wine release, a 1984 Zinfandel, was an instant success, winning eight wine competition medals and becoming the third most awarded Zin in the country that year.
 Thereafter, among other awards, the 1985 Meeker Zin was a Wine Spectator "Best Buy", the 1986 Zin was a "Spectator Selection", and the 1990 Zin was included among the Wine Spectator's "100 Best Wines of the World".
 During this period Charlie was also honored to present a Meeker Zinfandel at one of the famous Windows on the World wine dinners in New York.
 And Zinfandel wasn't the winery's only success – for example, the Spectator gave a 91 to one of Charlie's early Chardonnays.

-In the late 1990's Charlie and Molly sold their original winery property and bought a new property at 5377 Dry Creek Road, on the eastern side of Dry Creek Valley.
-They are currently working with their architect, a consulting engineer, and Sonoma County Planning to obtain the necessary zoning and building permits for the new Meeker winery.
-In the meantime, the winery is operating out of a rented facility in Santa Rosa.
+In the late 1990's Charlie and Molly sold their original winery property and bought a new property at on Dry Creek Road, on the eastern side of Dry Creek Valley.
+In 1999, they left Los Angeles permanently to run the winery full time, with Charlie resuming as Head Winemaker and Molly in charge of pretty much everything else.